top of page

 News Flash!

-The instructions and the diagrams have been completed to my satisfaction.
-If the demand is there from OO modeller's, we will produce a OO version of the kit.
-The price of the Loco kit with the Holmes 3,500g tender is £160.00.
-Modified wheel sets with the correct 10" crank throw are available at extra cost.
+The price of the Loco kit with the Holmes 3,500g tender is £165.00 +P&P. Modified wheel sets with the correct 10" crank throw are available at extra cost.
 We have updated the Gibson Wheels tab to reflect the latest price increase of wheel sets.

 ©Graham Hudson 2019, all rights reserved.